 The Act does not currently provide explicit authority for requiring and issuing security clearances.
 The current security clearance program, as it applies to restricted area pass holders at major Canadian airports, has been implemented by regulations.
-Departmental officials point out that explicit legislative authority for the security clearance program and its extension to persons who hold Canadian aviation documents (for example, all pilots) and to crew members is considered necessary in the current threat environment.
 Hence, proposed section 4.8 provides explicit authority for the Minister to grant or refuse to grant security clearances, as well as to suspend or cancel security clearances.
-Proposed section 4.8 spells out that the Minister can require a security clearance as a precondition to being: the holder of a Canadian aviation document; a crew member; or the holder of a restricted area pass.
-This is in addition to the Governor in Council's authority under proposed section 4.71(2)(g) to make regulations requiring classes of persons to have a security clearance.
+This is in addition to the Governor in Council's authority under proposed section 4.71(2)(g) to make regulations requiring a person or class of persons to have a security clearance as a condition to conducting any activity specified in the regulations or to being the holder of a Canadian aviation document, a crew member, or the holder of a restricted area pass.